MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-coauthoring.md

     These features remain unsupported and don't work for Office documents that are encrypted without using sensitivity labels.
 For example, by directly applying rights management templates or by using Information Rights Management (IRM) options from Office apps.

-- Users won't be able to apply any labels in Office for the web for Word, Excel, and PowerPoint files that are bigger than 350 MB.
-For these files, use the Office desktop apps.

 - If you use the Azure Information Protection unified labeling client: Check the documentation for this labeling client for [additional requirements or limitations](https://docs.microsoft.com/azure/information-protection/known-issues#co-authoring-public-preview).

 ## Known issues for this preview

 This preview version of co-authoring for files encrypted with sensitivity labels has the following known issues that are expected to be addressed by the time the feature becomes generally available:

+- Users won't be able to apply any labels in Office for the web for Word, Excel, and PowerPoint files that are bigger than 350 MB.
+For these files, use the Office desktop apps.

+- Office apps for iOS and Android are not supported.

 ## How to enable co-authoring for files with sensitivity labels